jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_cfg_errorlogentries.md

 Alternatively, select a template to configure.
 The templates you have previously saved for Spotlight Error Log Entries configuration are listed.
 On selecting the template you can view / modify / reapply the template configuration.
 You can delete or rename the template.
 For more information, see Configuration templates.

-## Define log entry text for Spotlight to match

-### Select
+## Override or use the factory settings

+### Override the factory settings

-Select the **Override the factory settings** option to modify the settings for the selected template or connection.
+1. Select the **Override the factory settings** option to modify the settings for the selected template or connection.

-Select **Enable error log scanning** to request Spotlight scan the SQL Server error log for matching entries.
+2. Select **Enable error log scanning** to request Spotlight scan the SQL Server error log for matching entries.
+3. Edit the list of log entry text strings as appropriate.

+### Use factory settings

+Clear the **Override the factory settings** option to return the settings for the selected template or connection to the Factory Settings.
+These are the settings that were shipped with Spotlight.

+The default setting is to not scan the SQL Server error log for matching entries.

-See a list of log entry text strings.
+## Edit the list of log entry text strings as appropriate

 Click **Add** to add to the list.
 Each text string can be enabled or disabled as appropriate.
 Spotlight only matches enabled text strings.

 #### Add